aiidateam/aiida-tutorials/docs/pages/2020_Oxford/sections/first_taste.rst

 .. code:: bash

-   verdi data bands export --format xmgrace --output wannier_bands.agr <PK>
+   verdi data bands export --format agr --output wannier_bands.agr <PK>

 that you can then visualize using ``xmgrace wannier_bands.agr``.